 I.e. vs. E.g.

-Here’s a pair of abbreviations of Latin terms that are commonly misused in parenthetical expressions.
+Here are a pair of abbreviations of Latin terms commonly misused in parenthetical expressions.
 I explained these abbreviations in a previous blog post, but it bears repeating because the confusion of these terms is widespread.
 They have different meanings, but many writers use them both to mean “for example.”
 Only e.g., from the Latin exempli gratia, means “for example.”
 The other one, i.e., from the Latin id est, means “that is.”
 Here are two basic guidelines for their use: (1) in formal writing, use them mainly in parenthetical statements or in charts or graphs; (2) pay attention to proper formatting, using periods after each letter and followed by a comma: i.e., . . . e.g., . . .

 Regardless vs. Irregardless

 The word is regardless; irregardless is not a word.
 Well, strictly speaking, it is a word according to Merriam-Webster’s Collegiate Dictionary, 11th ed.—a probable blending of irrespective and regardless—but it’s not considered standard usage.
 Regardless already means “without regard,” so irregardless would have to mean “not without regard,” a peculiar double negative.
 The word to use 100 of 100 times is regardless, not irregardless.
 It’s easier to say and one syllable shorter.
 Make life easier for yourself and others: use regardless.

 Parentheses is the plural of the singular parenthesis, referring to the curved symbol we place around a parenthetical word or phrase.
 We almost always use those symbols in pairs, thus the plural parentheses is more common.
 Parenthesee, as the singular form to refer to just one of those curved things, is incorrect; it’s not a word.
 The word is parenthesis.
 (Yes, really!)

 Join the discussion.
 In the comment area, let me know of other commonly confused word pairs.
 You must have a favorite or two.